 In most states, if an employee is injured on the job, they could be eligible to recover workers’ compensation to cover the costs of medical expenses, lost wages, rehabilitation, and other expenses caused in the accident.
 However, workers’ compensation laws vary for each state in regards to what type of damages are recoverable for workers’ compensation, how much an injured employee is eligible to receive, and more, which can make it difficult to figure out if you are eligible for workers’ compensation in the first place.
 When this happens, having an experienced lawyer by your side that knows the ins and outs of your state’s workers’ compensation laws can help streamline the process and quickly determine your eligibility for workers’ compensation.

-What Type of Injuries are Eligible for Workers Compensation?
+What Type of Injuries is Eligible for Workers Compensation?

 When an employee is injured at work, generally speaking, it’ll likely be covered by workers’ compensation.
 While there are limits to the circumstances of a workers’ compensation accident, as long as the accident was work-related, the employee was on the clock, and the employee’s negligence didn’t contribute to the accident occurring, the employee’s injuries will more than likely be accepted.
 In the U.S., the most common types of workers’ compensation injuries that occur include: